nf-core/modules/README.md

 - Named file extensions MUST be emitted for ALL output channels e.g. `path "*.txt", emit: txt`.

 - Optional inputs are not currently supported by Nextflow.
-However, "fake files" MAY be used to work around this issue.
+However, passing an empty list (`[]`) instead of a file as a module parameter can be used to work around this issue.

 #### Resource requirements